 Victoria is a retired athlete, having played college level volleyball in Halifax, NS.
 Growing up she was active in her community with soccer, volleyball, basketball, skiing, mountain biking, and hiking.
 When not at the clinic, Victoria can be found exploring in the mountains, floating on a lake, reading a good book, or adventuring with her family and their dog, Bella.

-Support for Neuropathy Education
+Your Support of Neuropathy Education is Appreciated:

 All contributions go towards online and in person meeting expenses, the CNA Website, educational material development and distribution.